elatov/elatov.github.io/_posts/2013-09-02-onnecting-to-an-openvpn-server-with-various-clients.md

 ### Stop the OpenVPN Tunnel

-At this point I went back to the terminal which had my OpenVPN tunnel open and I clicked &#8220;Cntr-C&#8221; to stop the tunnel.
+At this point I went back to the terminal which had my OpenVPN tunnel open and I clicked "Cntr-C" to stop the tunnel.
 Here is how it looked like:

     Mon Sep  2 12:25:07 2013 Initialization Sequence Completed
     ^CMon Sep  2 12:58:08 2013 event_wait : Interrupted system call (code=4)